Meet the Farmers

-Sam has been passionate about birds since the first grade, when he petitioned his parents to let him raise chickens and promised he’d do all the work.
-That might not have been completely the way things went in the beginning, but he does most of the work today.
-It wouldn’t be fair to discount the efforts of his three younger brothers, sister, and parents, but it is fair to say that Sam is the energy and drive behind the farm.
-His family started with nine hens, but Sam always has his eyes on new birds and new breeds.
-Today, he raises several varieties of chickens, ducks, geese, and turkeys and is hoping someday to expand to quail and pigeons.
+Sam has been passionate about birds since the second grade, when he petitioned his parents to let him raise chickens and promised he’d do all the work.
+Although Sam was the energy and drive behind the initial business, these days the farm is definitely a family effort involving his three younger brothers, sister, and parents.
+We started with nine hens, but Sam always had his eyes on new birds and new breeds.
+Today, we raise several varieties of chickens, ducks, geese, quail, and turkeys and have even branched out beyond poultry to pigs, goats, and rabbits.

 Our Story